 The College of Visual Arts and Design is one of the nation's most comprehensive visual arts schools and one of the best in the Southwest.
 It's accredited by the National Association of Schools of Art and Design (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This means the college meets or exceeds high standards of academic excellence.

 You'll need to meet the College of Visual Arts and Design's admission requirements to qualify as a pre-major.
 These requirements are in addition to the ones administered by the university.

 In addition to courses focusing on a particular area of study, you'll complete courses in:

-At the end of your sophomore year, you’ll submit a portfolio to the appropriate craft faculty to determine if you can move into major status in ceramics, fibers or metalsmithing and jewelry.
+At the end of your sophomore year, you'll submit a portfolio to the appropriate craft faculty before moving into major status.
 Another portfolio review is conducted before graduation as part of a senior exit review.

 In your junior year, take the SAT or ACT and have your scores sent to UNT.

 In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

 If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
 Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
 Each year, 3,800 students transfer to UNT.